isitheh/Jenkins-Sonarqube-Docker/README - CI-CD Pipelines.md

 	- When all SonarQube tests pass, deploy code to the Docker server.
 	- End user will access the code from the Docker server.
 ============================== Jenkins ==============================
 1. Create Jenkins EC2 AWS Instance.
+[Ubuntu t2.medium]
 2. SSH into Jenkins EC2 AWS Instance.
 3. On terminal navigate to downloads (or where ssh .pem file is stored).
 4. ssh into jenkins instance using its public IP: ssh -i KEY-Jenkins.pem ubuntu@13.58.228.186 (13.58.228.186 - public_ipaddress - 4fca58eafe6d47028c2762e55b019311)